 Grants currently available from other sources include:

-The Fund makes available grants of up to $8,000 to organisations or individuals for projects aimed at educating the community about the significance of ANZAC Day and commemorating our nation's military heritage.
+Now Open Administered by the Department of Premier and Cabinet's Anzac Day Commemoration Council, the Fund makes available Grants of up to $10,000 to support a range of initiatives that focus on educating the community about the significance of ANZAC Day and commemorating our nation's military heritage.

 2016-17 round now open.
 Closes Friday 22 April 2016